Ørnulf Gulbransen: Career

-Gulbransen had for more than 50 years a leading position in Norwegian music.
+Gulbransen was born and died in Kristiania (Oslo), and had a leading position in Norwegian music for more than 50 years.
+In 1945 he married the violinist Elsa Lilian Gustavsen (b.
+1921).
 He was known as an outstanding flautist and flute teacher both in Norway and internationally.
-He had an immenses influence as a soloist, chamber musician and professor at the Norwegian Academy of Music, and was a catalyst for the growth and progress on the Norwegian music scene over the last half century.
+He had an immense influence as a soloist, chamber musician and professor at the Norwegian Academy of Music, and was a catalyst for the growth and progress on the Norwegian music scene over the last half century.

 Gulbransen debuted in 1938, as solo flutist in Filharmonisk Selskaps orkester (1941–71) and primarius in Den Norske Blåsekvintett (1955–72).
 He gave extensive education, including at Oslo Musikkonservatorium, Ingesund College of Music (Musikhögskolan Ingesund) and the Royal Danish Academy of Music in Copenhagen.
 He was assigned Professor at the Norwegian Academy of Music (1975–84).
 For his educational efforts, he was awarded the Lindemanprisen 1985.
 In the years 1974–91 he was additionally regular instructor for the Canadian National Youth Orchestra.
 After retirement in 1984 he continued teaching music at the Barratt Due Institute of Music.
 His recordings included the Brandenburg concertos by J.S.
 Bach with Rudolf Serkin and Pablo Casals.